andres-cox/aws/2-iam-aws-cli/iam-gruidelines-best-practices.md

 # IAM guidelines and best practices

-Don't user the root account except fro AWS account setup
+Don't use the root account except for AWS account setup

 One physical user = One AWS user (IAM user)

-Assign users to groups and assignpermissions to groups
+Assign users to groups and assign permissions to groups

 Create a strong password policy